Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Quaternions/2022-04-25-cross-product.md

 category: quaternions
 ---

-I'm fucked up with cross product.
-So I decide to write this shit.
+I'm fucked up with cross-product.
+So I decided to write this shit.

 # Defination

-The basic defination of cross product comes from matrix determinant.
-Write i, j, and k in the first row and two corresponding vector in second and third row.
+The basic definition of cross-product comes from matrix determinants.
+Write i, j, and k in the first row and two corresponding vectors in the second and third row.

 $$
 \begin{aligned}